gabssnake/observablehq-docs/docs/data/files/cloud-files/microsoft-teams/microsoft-teams.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 60%"
+    class="screenshot"
-    src="/data/files/supported-integrations/microsoft-teams/ObsSignIn.png" alt="Observable sign in window, where users can enter a username or email then select how to sign in to their account." />
+    src="./ObsSignIn.png" alt="Observable sign in window, where users can enter a username or email then select how to sign in to their account." />
   <figcaption>Sign into Observable, or create an account.</figcaption>
 </figure>